esl/MongooseIM/doc/advanced-configuration/Modules.md

 This does not provide a solution to the forgotten password use case via SMS or email.

 ### [mod_revproxy](../modules/mod_revproxy.md)
-With this extension, MongooseIM server may server as reverse proxy.
+With this extension, MongooseIM server may serve as reverse proxy.

 ### [mod_roster](../modules/mod_roster.md)
 Roster support, specified in [RFC 6121](http://xmpp.org/rfcs/rfc6121.html).